ModelEarth/localsite/info/data/flowsa/flowsa.md

 Use attributes in the impact data used by the [USEEIO widgets](../../../../io/charts/) to sharpen predictions.

+Our [Google Sheet](https://docs.google.com/spreadsheets/d/1OX8TsLby-Ddn8WHa7yLKNpEERYN_RlScMrC0sbnT1Zs/edit#gid=0) provides [auto manufacturing employment levels](../../../info/#show=vehicles) exported from state DOL data.

+We'll work with the EPA to ensure that Flowsa loads the most recently available annual data.

 The following confirmed that gaps resided in Automotive Manufacturing at the county level.
-To resolve using actual values, a [Google Sheet](https://docs.google.com/spreadsheets/d/1OX8TsLby-Ddn8WHa7yLKNpEERYN_RlScMrC0sbnT1Zs/edit#gid=0) provides [auto manufacturing employment levels](../../../info/#show=vehicles) exported from state DOL data.

 ## BLS Data Preparation